-communication port: abstract mechanism facilitating communication between test components compatible type: TTCN-3 is not strongly typed but the language does require type compatibility completely initialized: value or template is completely initialized if it is not uninitialized and, if its type is a structured type, all its required parts are completely initialized.
+NOTE: A communication port is modelled as a FIFO queue in the receiving direction.
+Ports can be compatible type: TTCN-3 is not strongly typed but the language does require type compatibility completely initialized: Value or template is completely initialized if it is not uninitialized and, if its type is a structured type, all its required parts are completely initialized.
 Additionally, templates are completely initialized if they are assigned a matching mechanism all parts of which are completely initialized.
 If a value or template is completely initialized, it fulfills the requirement of being "at least partially initialized".